MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-setup-depreciation.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Depreciation Books**, and then choose the related link.
 2. Select the depreciation book that you want to set up, and them choose the **FA Posting Type Setup** action.
-3. In the **FA Posting Type Setup** page, fill in the fields as necessary.
+3. On the **FA Posting Type Setup** page, fill in the fields as necessary.

     > [!NOTE]
     >   You cannot insert or delete lines on the **FA Posting Type Setup** page.
 You can only modify the existing lines.